Explained: Why the North Island woke to an 'apocalyptic' orange haze from the Australian bushfires

-If the Australian bush fires ripping through the continent's southwest states endure until forecast rain in late January, then today's hazy orange smoke in the Auckland sky will likely be a common occurrence.
+If the Australian bush fires ripping through the continent's southeast states endure until forecast rain in late January, then today's hazy orange smoke in the Auckland sky will likely be a common occurrence.

 It's all dependent on an unbroken northwest flow of wind, which has meant the 5.5 million square kilometre expanse of thick smoke drifting off Australia has made its way to New Zealand largely undisturbed.